severalnines/docs/user-guide/mysql/backup.rst

 Backup Immediately
 ``````````````````

 Creates an immediate backup of the database.
-You can choose to create a full backup using mysqldump or Percona Xtrabackup.
+You can choose to create a full backup using mysqldump or Percona Xtrabackup (fullbackup).
 Backups can be stored on the database host that is performing the backup, or the files can be streamed to the ClusterControl host.
 The backup by this feature will be a full backup.

 * **Hostname**
 	- The target database host.